 Guide to foreclosures

-Foreclosure is a legal process that forces the sale of a home to cover a debt
+Foreclosure is a legal process to force the sale of a property (like your home) to pay a debt.

-If a lending contract allows, a lender can foreclose without going to court
+It depends.
+If a lending contract allows, a lender can foreclose without going to court.

 In California, lenders can foreclose either: